Skip to content

 Each roll slitting service can either be conducted independently by slitting large material rolls into smaller rolls OR integrated into a more extensive project process, like feeding a log of material into one end and receiving stacks of finished die cut parts to maintain a one-pass production process

+a.
 SHEAR SLITTING

 shear slitting

 Shear slitting uses circular “male and female” knives that interlock to create a scissor-like cutting motion.
-The material is wrapped around a rotating die and fed between the blades to create a sustained cutting process.

-The material then travels through the press in different, smaller paths until it’s re-rolled into multiple, smaller rolls or used in a project process.
+First, the material is wrapped around a rotating die and fed between the blades to create a sustained cutting process.
+Then, it travels through the press in different, smaller paths until it’s re-rolled into multiple, smaller rolls or used in a project process.

 Converters can shear material at relatively high speeds, creating less residue and avoiding common slitting issues like feathering.
-Yet, because shear slitting requires a set of circular knives, it can be a more costly slitting method.
+Yet, because shear slitting requires a set of circular knives, it can be a more costly slitting method

+b.
 RAZOR BLADE SLITTING

 razor blade slitting

+Razor blade slitting occurs when a stream of material is fed into razor blades at a precise angle.
 This process can be done without (razor-in-air) and with support (razor-in-groove), which involves placing a grooved metal below the material to support jobs running at a higher speed for smoother and more accurate cuts at the price of a longer setup time.

 Due to the inexpensive blades, razor blade slitting is the least costly roll slitting method.
 However, when the material runs through the razor blades, it creates debris and feathery pieces that are sub-optimal for projects with medical applications.